Narcissists

 There is tremendous confusion about the word ‘narcissist’.
 To some, a narcissist is a person who wants a lot of attention, like high visibility social media influencers.
 Others see narcissists as people who are damaged and can be rehabilitated with support and understanding.
 Still others see narcissists as highly dangerous, manipulative, harmful and without remorse or compassion.

 This confusion muddies the waters.
-It creates dissention and debate, a situation that narcissists or human predators thrive on.
+It creates dissension and debate, a situation that narcissists or human predators thrive on.

 While there are some people who have been horrifically abused by narcissists and may display some of the behaviours of predators, such as lying and possibly hurting people, we do not use the term ‘narcissist’ to describe them.
 We use the term ‘prey’ or ‘target’ to describe victims of human predators.